Twitter allows you to increase your visibility and awareness. You can also use Twitter to boost your SEO. Here are 7 tips on using Twitter for SEO.

 Similarly, you can connect your blog to a Twitter account using different WordPress tools and plugins to consistently share tweets when you publish a new article.

-Also, let search engines know that you have a useful and active blog or site by tweeting links to your site regularly and eventually improve social signals.
+Also, let search engines know that you have a useful and active blog or site by tweeting links to your site regularly and eventually improving social signals.

 7. Interact with your followers